deletescape/how-i-teach-python/3-grocery-lists.md

 There are many methods out there, but here are some useful ones.

 `list.pop(index value)` Removes the value at a specific index and return.
-No argument will return the last element in the list
+No argument will return the last element in the list.

 `list.append(element)` Adds an element to the end of the list.

-`list.insert(index, element)` Adds an element to a specific index of the list
+`list.insert(index, element)` Adds an element to a specific index of the list.